F2F (song): Background

 In 2017, SZA released her critically and commercially successful debut studio album, Ctrl.
 Throughout the years, critics have credited it as being innovative within the R&B genre, and for establishing her as a major figure in contemporary pop and R&B music.
 (Note: Cited to The Line of Best Fit, NME, The Daily Telegraph, The New Yorker, and Consequence) In Ctrl, SZA spoke variously about romance, desire, and self-esteem, often in a vulnerable tone, as well as the many ways in which emotions like jealousy and intense desire can destroy them.

 As SZA gained more recognition, she was consistently being labeled in several publications as an R&B musician.
 She took notice and was frustrated.
 In interviews, she often linked the specific categorization to stereotypes about Black women in music, saying that the label implied she was not allowed to make other forms of music.
-With her next studio album, SOS (2022), she wanted to incorporate an eclectic mix of distinct genres expand her pre-existing sound.
+With her next studio album, SOS (2022), she wanted to incorporate a wide mix of genres as she had in Ctrl.
 Apart from the usual R&B, SZA experimented with rock and punk music; in a Consequence cover story, she remarked: "I love making Black music, period.
 Something that is just full of energy.
 Black music doesn't have to just be R&B. We started rock 'n' roll."